 Ironbridge Gorge has ten award-winning Museums spread along the valley beside the River Severn which is still spanned by the world's first Iron Bridge.

-Is an historic city on the border of Wales and England.
+The historic city on the border of Wales and England.
 Its origins can be traced back to the founding of the Roman fortress of Deva in 70AD.

 There are many fine buildings in Chester, probably one of the most impressive sights is the Rows, two-tier shopping galleries which date from the Middle Ages.
 Chester Cathedral is well worth a visit as is the Amphitheatre.
 You can also walk right round Chester on the city walls, stopping at the second most photographed clock in Britain after Big Ben - The Eastgate Clock